Incorporating Heterophily into Graph Neural Networks for Graph Classification: Conclusion

 \section{Conclusion}

-In this paper, we have developed a new GNN model called IHGNN for graphs with varying node homophily ratio, based on the two designs.
+In this paper, we have developed a new GNN model called IHGNN for graphs with varying node homophily ratios.
 Many existing GNNs fail to generalize to this setting and thus underperform on such graphs.
-Our designs distinguish not only between the integration and separation of the ego- and neighbor-embeddings of nodes in the $\mbox{COMBINE}(\cdot)$ operator used in GNNs, but also between each node embedding in the graph-level readout function.
-The two designs make IHGNN's expressiveness as powerful as the 1-WL.
+Our designs distinguish not only between the integration and separation of the ego- and neighbor-embeddings of nodes in the $\mbox{COMBINE}(\cdot)$ operator used in GNNs but also between each node embedding in the graph-level readout function.
+In addition, we adaptively aggregate node embeddings from different layers.
+These designs empowers IHGNN's performance.
 Experiments show that IHGNN outperforms other state-of-the-art GNNs on graph classification.
-In the future, we would like to apply these two designs on GNNs that perform message passing between higher-order relations in graphs.
+In the future, we would like to apply these designs on GNNs that perform message passing between higher-order relations in graphs.